Chrysanthrax

 Life Cycle

-Females follow solitary back to their nests and in or near the burrow entrance.
-Upon hatching, enter the nest gallery.
-Some first consume the pollen and nectar provisions left by the bee before attaching to the host larva.
+Females follow solitary bees back to their nests and deposit in or near the burrow entrance.
+Upon hatching, larvae enter the nest gallery.
+Some first consume the pollen and nectar provisions left by the before attaching to the host larva.
 The larva affixes itself to the host's body with a sucker-like structure and feeds on and tissues, eventually killing the host.
 Development from egg to occurs within the host nest.

 Behavior